 Next, attach serrefine clamps to the muscle walls to hold the surgical site open [1].
 Place one pair at T13, another at the T11-T12 border, and a third at the T11-T10 border [2].

-Talent placing serrefine clamps to each side of the exposed muscle wall.
+SCOPE: Talent placing serrefine clamps to each side of the exposed muscle wall starting with T12.

-Talent positioning clamps strategically at T13, T11/T12, and T11/T10.
+SCOPE: Talent positioning final two clamps at T10, having already placed clamps at T11.

 Once the channels are defined, use micro scissors or rongeurs to remove the connective tissue between each spinous process [1].